krymeer/sw/lista9/readme.md

 | 111101011 | REG | getting the InREG value |
 | 111101100 | REG | updating the OutREG value |

-Most of actions must be performed in a special way:
+Most of actions must be performed in a proper order:

 #####  RAM (reading)
 Required syntax: